GarethFromWales/NerfedButtons4Wow/docs/index.md

 /nb Remove Curse@group [condition@smart=curse]
 ```

 This could be improved to use Abolish Poison that auto cleanses Poisons for 8 seconds.
-We just need to check for the Abolish Poison buff.
+We just need to check for the Abolish Poison buff so it isn't reapplied if already applied.

 ```
 /run if nil then CastSpellByName("Abolish Poison") end